 A manor is the English version of a chateau and is a large private house in the country, usually built in the Middle Ages.

-In the USA, international affluent buyers are looking for luxury real estate, including Manors, Mansions, and other premium properties.
+Affluent international buyers are looking for luxury real estate in the USA, including Manors, Mansions, and other premium properties.

 Type 27 – Mansion